 By: David Slaby

-The corporate attorneys in St. Louis, Clayton, and O’Fallon, MO, at Paule, Camazine & Blumenthal recently represented the seller in a multi-million dollar corporate sale of assets.
+The corporate attorneys in St. Louis and Clayton, MO at Paule, Camazine & Blumenthal recently represented the seller in a multi-million dollar corporate sale of assets.
 As is frequently the case, this business transaction was very complex, involving multiple aspects and requiring a wide range of knowledge.

 The Paule, Camazine & Blumenthal lawyers handled the initial “due diligence” information gathering stage, a critical component in early negotiations.

 Our corporate group and tax group assessed the seller’s ultimate tax responsibilities by evaluating the proposed transaction structure and making necessary recommendations.
 We also negotiated the terms of the asset purchase agreement which requires meticulous attention to detail.
 The seller’s counsel often has to fight each step of the way to make sure the representations and warranties are not only fair, but are also appropriately limited.